jkelling/alpaka/README_OACC.md

 make helloWorld
 ./examples/helloWorld/helloWorld
 ```
-The output should end with
+The output should end with something like
 ```
 [z:3, y:7, x:15][linear:511] Hello World
 ```
 Numbers can vary when teams are executed in parallel: 512 teams, with one worker
 each are started in a 3d grid.
-Each reports its grid coordinates and linear
+Each worker reports its grid coordinates and linear
 index.

 |compiler|compile status|target|run status|